trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ## Change your PIN {#pin-change}

-If you need to change your self-destruct or plausible deniability PINs that can be completed by going through the initial setup again.
-If you need to change your primary profile PIN you must do a backup and restore.
+If you need to change your self-destruct PIN that can be completed in the setup tab of the OnlyKey app at any time.
+If you need to change your primary or second profile PIN you must do a backup and restore.
 The process is as follows:

 - Backup OnlyKey
 - Wipe OnlyKey (self destruct PIN or enter incorrect PIN 10x)
-- Complete initial setup again and choose a different PIN
+- Complete setup again and choose a different PIN
-- Load backup key
+- Load backup passphrase/key
 - Restore backup file

 {% include note.html content="The reason that primary PIN can't just be changed is a security reason.
-The key that encrypts all of sensitive data on the OnlyKey is derived from your PIN and a random number.
-This means that just changing the PIN makes the sensitive data unreadable." %}
+The key that encrypts all of sensitive data on the OnlyKey is derived from your PIN and a random number." %}

 ## Web Links {#web-links}